vesaqilerxhiu/space-website/README.md

 This website showcases news, images and missions launching in 2025 and includes interactive features like user authentication and a fun space-themed quiz.

 ## Technologies Used 🛠️
-HTML: For structuring the website.
+**HTML**: For structuring the website.
-CSS: For styling and layout.
+**CSS**: For styling and layout.
-JavaScript: For interactive elements, user authentication, and dynamic functionality.
+**JavaScript**: For interactive elements, user authentication, and dynamic functionality.

 ## Features ✨
-Responsive Design: Optimized for various screen sizes for a seamless experience.
+**Responsive Design**: Optimized for various screen sizes for a seamless experience.
-User Authentication: A signup and login system using JavaScript and localStorage.
+**User Authentication**: A signup and login system using JavaScript and localStorage.
-Mission Launch Countdown: Displays the time left until the next space mission.
+**Mission Launch Countdown**: Displays the time left until the next space mission.
-Interactive Quiz: A space-themed quiz to test your knowledge about space exploration.
+**Interactive Quiz**: A space-themed quiz to test your knowledge about space exploration.

 ## Live Demo 🌐